francis-pouatcha/multi-party-computing/mpc/schnorr-tss.md

 $$s = \sum_{h=1}^{t+1}s_c$$

-This signature will verify like any other schnorr signature.
+This signature will verify like any other Schnorr signature.

 ## Schnorr TSS and BIP32 HD Keys
 ### Preventing Rogue-key attack